 So we thought, might as well go all the way up, the view will be better!
 WRONG.
 Don't get me wrong, it was still awesome to see the shrines along the way.
 But we weren't sure if we were at the summit and by the time we realized we were, we started heading back down.
 It was so worth it.

 Of course we saw the bamboo forest, ate pounds of ramen, and visited other shrines.
 We ended up hiking another mountain to...

 No we didn't get to pet any but we got to feed them if we walked into a caged area because they are still wild animals.
 They still roamed freely on this mountain, we could walk next to them, just not crouch next to them, or smile at them.

 Vending machines.
 Why am I so stoked on vending machines?
 We have them here.
 BUT...Japan has vending machines EVERYWHERE, we had a vending machine by our Air Bnb that wasn't near any city.
 They had vending machines with not only pop (yes, it's pop), but beer, coffee (hot and cold), and ICE CREAM.
 Trash cans were also hard to find.
 If we wanted a drink while we were walking, a common question was, "do I feel like carrying this for miles until we find a trash can?"
 Even with the lack of trash cans the streets were kept SO clean!
 Welp, anyway...there's my hype on Japan's vending machines.

 Here's our next stop, Iwakuni.
-We were lucky enough to have a friend that knew a friend to help set up a driving experience of a lifetime for Drake.
-We were so overwhelmingly grateful for this chance and left Iwakuni with a bunch of new friends♥.
+We were lucky enough to have a friend that knew a friend to help set up a driving experience of a lifetime.
+I'm overwhelmingly grateful for this chance and left Iwakuni with a bunch of new friends♥.